backdrop-contrib/office_hours/README.txt

 You MUST run update.php, when you upgrade from version 1.1 (or lower) to a -dev version or version 1.2 (when available).

-== FEATURES ==
+== GENERAL FEATURES ==
-The Drupal 7 version now provdes the following features:
+The Drupal 7 version now provides the following features:
-- For every instance, you can set default weekly office hours (multi-value).
 - Feeds module support to import data.
 (See below for details.)

 The widget provides:
+- default weekly office hours (multi-value, per field instance).
+- using 1, 2 or even more 'time blocks' per day (thanks to jonhattan).
 - 'allowed hours' restrictions;
 - input validation;
 - use of either a 24 or 12 hour clock;
-- using 1, 2 or even more 'time blocks' per day (thanks to jonhattan).

-The formatter provides:
+The formatter provides o.a.:
-- an 'open now'/'closed now' indicator;
+- a 'Current status' indicator ('open now'/'closed now');
+- options to show all/none/open/current days;
-- options to group days (E.g., "Mon-Fri 12:00-22:00").
+- options to group days (E.g., "Mon-Fri 12:00-22:00");
-- options to display the 'office hours' any way you want.
+- customizable element separators to display the 'office hours' any way you want.
 (See below for details.)

 You can configure the formatter as follows:
 - Add the field to an entity/node;